 Advancements in high-resolution data collection and state-of-the-art analytics can identify and monitor ground movement over time to alert you of potential problems sooner.
 Change detection is derived from the comparison of subsequent Digital Terrain Model (DTM) collections that identifies subtle landform changes over time with an accuracy of +/- 10 cm.

 Geohazard Identification & Ranking

+Geohazard prioritization is the cornerstone of why Teren’s process is different.
 Significant weather events and earth movement can quickly form geohazards that weren’t there before.
 AI/machine learning technology can find and rank active and potential geohazards including landslides, mudslides, karst, and river scouring to help operators prioritize resource allocation, inform risk mitigation, and maintain regulatory compliance.

-Examine the flow of water on your project and the effectiveness of stormwater management and devices.
+Our geohazard risk assessments examine the flow of water on your project and the effectiveness of stormwater management and devices.
 Surface hydrology channels are ranked by flow power and direction that indicate where hydrology is threatening infrastructure and/or slope integrity.
 Operators can identify potential risks as well as monitor the effectiveness of hydrology management initiatives.